 LAMBDA: is a compute service that lets our run code without provisioning or managing servers.
 AWS Lambda executes our code only when needed and scales automatically, from a few requests per day to thousands per second.

 S3 stands for simple storage service.
 Basically, S3 is a virtual disc on the cloud where we can store objects (like docs, movies, pictures).
 For better understanding, we can say that it’s a drop-box with metadata enabled.
 Few key things related to S3 are given below.

 - Files can be stored from 0 bytes to 5TB.

 - Files are stored in a bucket (kind of folders).

 - S3 is a universal namespace, i.e. name must be unique globally.

-EFS: stands for Elastic File Service.
-EFS is a file based storage which can be shared with multiple VMCs.
+EFS stands for Elastic File Service.
+EFS is file-based storage which can be shared with multiple VMCs.

 Glacier: is basically used for data archival.
-It’s low cost storage for archive.
+It’s low-cost storage for archives.

 Identity Access Management

 IAM allows us to manage users and their level of access to the AWS console.
 Below are the key points regarding IAM.